BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/McGowan negative control calibration QBA/README.md

    2. We assume that the bias parameters used to nullify the negative control outcome analyses correspond with the residual confounding structure and extent in the primary RZV-dementia association.

-## Method 2: Binary Confounder Model

-As an alternative specification, we assume a binary unmeasured confounder defined by:
-* a = prevalence among vaccinated
-* b = prevalence among unvaccinated
-* c = confounder–outcome effect (RR scale)

-1. Randomly sample 10,000 (a, b, c) combinations.
-2. Identify parameter sets that move the negative control RR to ~1.
-3. Apply those parameters to the primary dementia RR.
-This provides an alternative calibration under a discrete confounding structure.

-### Assumptions -- If we want to include any ???
-### Limitations -- If we want to include any ???